earthlab/hub-ops/CONTRIBUTING.rst

   should conform to NumpPy styling.
 For examples, see the `Napoleon docs
   <https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html>`_.

-- Please note that tests are also run via Travis-CI on our documentation.
+- Please note that tests are also run via GitHub Actions on our documentation.
   So be sure that any ``.rst`` file submissions are properly formatted and tests are passing.